 The Division of Highway Traffic Safety (HTS) works to prevent motor vehicle-related crashes and the resulting property damage, injuries, and fatalities on New Jersey’s roadways.
-HTS is responsible for administering the State & Community Highway Safety Program, which annually distributes approximately $15 million in federal funding to develop and implement a statewide highway safety plan.
-The Director of HTS also serves as the Governor’s representative to the National Highway Traffic Safety Administration and the Federal Highway Administration.
+HTS is responsible for administering the State & Community Highway Safety Program, which annually distributes approximately $20 million in federal funding to develop and implement a statewide highway safety plan.
+The Director of HTS also serves as the Governor’s representative to the Governor’s Highway Safety Association and The National Highway Traffic Safety Administration.

 Acting AG Platkin Announces Launch of 2022 “Click It or Ticket” Seat Belt Enforcement Campaign in New Jersey